 If one of your executives becomes a big jerk dog, you have to send her to the pound.

 Woof.
 (Pun intended.)
 This was nothing like I expected, and not in a particularly good way.
 The subtitle “Building a Business When There Are No Easy Answers” led me to believe this would be a useful book for a budding entrepreneur, but the term “building” is rather misleading.
 This covers a great deal of “already very established business” issues in great detail, such as hiring and firing executives, designing an organization’s hierarchy, and conducting layoffs.
 I probably should’ve DNFd it after the first half, but every now and then a useful little tidbit would pop up and I would keep listening (audiobooks for nonfiction, always).
 I think essentially this book was neither my style (I mean…serious eye roll at that quote above) nor provided information I found useful.
-Coupled with my issues with the overall structure, I had to go with 1 star.
+Coupled with my issues with the overall structure, I had to give The Hard Thing About Hard Things with 1 star.

 The structure started out well and I was hopeful.
 Horowitz provided a solid chronological background of his life and business experience through the first three chapters.
 And the next few chapters did in fact provide advice for entrepreneurs of startup-level companies; bits like his advice to “look for a market of one” and “ignore the thirty guaranteed rejections” were very engaging.
 But soon after, it became a lost cause.
 “Advanced business” advice was intermixed with stories from his own career, and the constant timeline jumping (between years and companies) was ridiculously confusing.
 From there, the structure felt completely abandoned in favor of a rambling stream of consciousness about any business-related topic that came to mind.
 All-in-all, it was incredibly difficult to find the motivation to finish this book (and I was passively listening to an audiobook…there was very little effort required).